christianhans/pinboard-mark-read/README.md

 Used by [pinboard-to-kindle](https://github.com/christianhans/pinboard-to-kindle) to allow the user to mark Pinboard bookmarks as read – directly from the delivered eBook.

 **Note**: It's strongly recommended to expose this application via HTTPS/SSL only.
 The HTTP endpoint requires a `?h=...` URL parameter which has to match a hash value of `PINBOARD_MARK_READ_SECRET` concatenated with the requested URL.
 Serving this application over non-encrypted channels will expose those hashed values and URLs marked as read.
-Moreover, keep in mind that any HTTP access log files will also contain those hashed values.
+Moreover, keep in mind that any HTTP access log files will also contain those hashed values and URLs.

 ## Installation on Debian/Raspian 10.x